auto-pi-lot/autopilot/docs/source/guide.installation.rst

 Installation
 ************

-Warning:
-    Jonny for the love of god split this out to a separate file.

 Each runtime of Autopilot is called an "Agent," each of which performs different roles within a system, and thus have different requirements.